|

 33. underestimate

-make too low an estimate of
+make too low an approximation of

 Edward I underestimated the loathing the Scottish people felt for him and for English rule.